 photo styling: Paige Wassel | photography: Hartman Pictures

 I don’t know about your family but mine should be from Buffalo that’s how much they love Buffalo chicken wings.
 Really it isn’t the wings—it’s the sauce that they love.
 Or maybe it’s the ranch dressing that they love since they eat that on everything as well and this pizza gives them an excuse to do just that.
 Ok, I’m getting off track.
 Back to the pizza.

-While I love to make my own pizza dough (recipe coming), I don’t always want to or have the time.
+While I love to make my own homemade pizza dough, I don’t always want to or have the time.
 Enter once again – Trader Joe’s – my go-to for pre-made pizza dough.
 I love that they have three varieties: plain, whole wheat, and a garlic herb one.
 For this recipe, I’d go with either the whole wheat or plain.
 I opted for plain today – well, for no reason other than that’s the one I had in the fridge.

 If you don’t have or want a stone, you can use the back of a cookie sheet or baking sheet.
 You won’t have to heat it for the whole 20 minutes per the recipe but I would definitely put down some cornmeal on the pan right before placing the pizza on it.

 Alright – for the shredded chicken, I start with my Foolproof Chicken Breasts recipe – I find that 2-3 chicken breast halves per pizza typically works depending on the size.

 - Once they are cool, shred or pull apart the meat

 - Toss the chicken with the hot sauce and butter mixture.

 - Oh yes – BUTTER.
 It is the key to all things Buffalo and to leave it out would be a sin.
 But I’ll forgive you.
 If you want to try coconut oil, coconut cream or coconut milk, I say go for it.
 I haven’t experimented with any of those yet but I definitely will.